 \textbf{Relations with generative structured models.} CF-CBMs are latent generative models characterized by a structured latent space.
 This characterization aligns them with other methodologies utilizing hierarchical priors (\cite{sonderby2016ladder,maaloe2019biva,vahdat2021nvae,klushyn2019learning}), mixture priors (\cite{bauer2019resampled}), and autoregressive priors (\cite{chen2017variational,oord2017neural,razavi2019generating}).
 However, the structure of CF-CBMs' latent variables explicitly captures both the concept and the counterfactual latent space, thus promoting structural interpretability, unlike existing structured latent variable models.

 \textbf{Relation with counterfactual models.} Existing DL methods generating counterfactuals typically offer post-hoc explanations~\citep{ghandeharioun2021dissect,abid2022meaningfully} or require interpretable input features~\citep{guyomard2022vcnet,Pawelczyk_2020,mahajan2020preserving}.
-However, applying post-hoc methods directly to unstructured data types (e.g., pixels rather than concepts) significantly reduces counterfactuals' interpretability~\citep{kim2018interpretability}.
-In contrast, CF-CBMs: (i) are data-agnostic, allowing for the extraction of interpretable counterfactuals regardless of the data type, (ii) provide answers to ``how?'' questions by allowing interventions, (iii) modify the decision-making process by optimizing counterfactuals through joint optimization leading to relying on fewer concepts and (iv) support both concept and task-driven interventions (Table~\ref{tab:deraedt}).
+However, applying post-hoc methods to unstructured data (e.g., pixels instead of concepts) significantly reduces counterfactuals' interpretability~\citep{kim2018interpretability}.
+In contrast, CF-CBMs: (i) are data-agnostic, extracting interpretable counterfactuals regardless of data type, (ii) provide answers to ``how?'' questions by allowing interventions, (iii) modify the decision-making process by optimizing counterfactuals through joint optimization leading to relying on fewer concepts and (iv) support both concept and task-driven interventions (Table~\ref{tab:deraedt}).
 As a side effect, concept-based counterfactuals may also introduce benefits in terms of privacy as sensitive and unique details embedded in input data (e.g., the image of a radiography) remain concealed, thus mitigating the risk of data extraction through repeated model queries \citep{10.1145/3608482,10063510,pawelczyk2022privacy}.

 \textbf{Broader Impact.} The ability to answer all the three questions represents a fundamental step to calibrate human trust and enhance human-machine interactions.
 In this work, we show how combining existing interpretable models (such as CBMs) and post-hoc counterfactual generators may represent a possible solution to address ``what?'', ``how?'', and ``why not?'' queries.
 Experimental results show that training the counterfactual generator jointly with the CBM leads to two key improvements: (i) it alters the model's decision-making process, making the model rely on fewer important concepts (leading to simpler explanations), and (ii) it significantly increases the causal effect of concept interventions on class predictions, making the model more responsive to these changes.
 Besides, the ability to perform task-driven interventions may provide actionable insights to improve CF-CBMs' predictions whenever users observe a mispredicted class label but do not know how to intervene on concepts.
 Finally, the proposed latent variable approach enables to efficiently model concept dependencies while generating multiple counterfactuals for a given input.
 This represents a key advantage w.r.t. iterative methods in practical applications where proposing a variety of interpretable counterfactuals on the fly represents a fundamental advantage.